Ulrich Körner: Career

-In April 2009, Körner joined UBS as Group Chief Operating Officer and as a member of the Executive Board under Oswald Grübel.
+In April 2009, Körner joined UBS as group COO and member of the executive board under Oswald Grübel.
 Until 2013, he was responsible for the Corporate Center at UBS.
-It consisted of 25,000 people and included Group Strategy, Human Resources, Group Technology, Group Operations, Communications and Branding, Corporate Real Estate and Administrative Services and Supply and Demand Management during his time as Group Chief Operating Officer.
+It consisted of 25,000 people and included Group Strategy, Human Resources, Group Technology, Group Operations, Communications and Branding, Corporate Real Estate and Administrative Services and Supply and Demand Management during his time as group COO.

-Körner has been President of UBS Group Europe, Middle East and Africa, comprising 29 countries, since December 2011.
-Together with the divisional Chief Executive Officers, he is responsible for the implementation of regional strategy and the collaboration of businesses across all divisions.
+Körner has been president of UBS Group Europe, Middle East and Africa, comprising 29 countries, since December 2011.
+Together with the divisional CEOs, he is responsible for the implementation of regional strategy and the collaboration of businesses across all divisions.

-In January 2014, Körner succeeded John A. Fraser (businessman) to become President Asset Management in addition to his regional leadership.
-Chief Financial Officer Tom Naratil (born 1961) took on the role of Chief Operating Officer on top of his then current duties.
+In January 2014, Körner succeeded John A. Fraser to become president of asset management in addition to his regional leadership.
+CFO Tom Naratil (born 1961) took on the role of COO on top of his then current duties.

 Mandates

 Ulrich Körner is chairman of the Widder Hotel in Zurich and vice president of the board of Lyceum Alpinum Zuoz.
 He is also deputy chairman of the supervisory board of UBS Deutschland AG, a member of the Board of Directors of OOO UBS Bank Russia, chairman of the Foundation Board of the UBS Pension Fund, a member of the Financial Service Chapter Board of the Swiss-American Chamber of Commerce, a member of the advisory board of the Department of Banking and Finance at the University of Zurich and a member of the business advisory council of the Laureus Foundation Switzerland.
 He formerly served on the board of Winterthur Group, AXA Leben AG, and AXA Versicherungen AG and as a member of the Board of Clariden Leu AG as well as of the Bank Leu AG.
 He is also the former vice-chairman of the committee of the governing board of the Swiss Bankers Association.
 As a UBS representative in the Swiss Expert Commission, he advised Swiss politicians on both the resolvability of the large banks and the future strategy of Switzerland's financial industry.
 He has been appointed as the CEO of Credit Suisse in July 2022 after Thomas Gottstein resigned from the position.